innate2adaptive/tcRIP/README.md

 This is the code for the MSc Thesis: "Classification of TCR&beta; Repertoire between CD4<sup>+</sup> and CD8<sup>+</sup> T-Cell Populations"

 This code has been written by Lewis Iain Moffat in partial completion of the MSc Machine Learning awarded by University College London, Department of Computer Science.

-# Project Title

-One Paragraph of project description goes here
+This project used a Machine Learning approach to classifying T-Cell Receptor data as either having come from CD4 or CD8 T-Cell lineages.
+This is done through a combination of feature engineering methods classification algorithms.

 ## Getting Started
+Due to this being a
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites